-The overlapping wooden wavelike strips were explored and developed in a series of physical models that began with the initial component and concluded with full size joinery prototypes.
-The structural capacity of the assembled strip morphology was developed by testing various degrees of overlap between the layers of strips, and differing patterns of simple bolted connections between them.
-Exploratory physical models gave a close but still approximate structural configuration that was refined by digital analysis of deforma-tions under self-weight and wind load.
-The spatial arrangement and the environmental conditions of the terrace were transformed into data inputs for the optimization algorithms and 20 successive iterations developed the initial surface to minimize wind load, and direct the rain to the drainage points.
-Computational Fluid Dynamics (CFD) simulations were used to assess the consequences of each geometric modification on the environmental conditions, and the successive iterations of the associative digital model progressively reduced the turbulence under the canopy, increased the laminar airflows, increased the porosity to prevent the canopy from acting as a sail, and enhanced the structural capacity.
+The overlapping wooden wave-like strips were explored and developed in a series of physical models that began with the initial component and concluded with full-size joinery prototypes.
+Exploratory physical models gave a close but still approximate structural configuration that was refined by digital analysis of deformations under self-weight and wind load.
+The spatial arrangement and the environmental conditions of the terrace were transformed into data inputs for the optimisation algorithms and computer fluid dynamics (CFD) simulations were used to assess the consequences of each geometric modification on the environmental conditions, and the successive iterations of the associative digital model progressively reduced the turbulence under the canopy, increased the laminar airflows, increased the porosity to prevent the canopy from acting as a sail, and enhanced the structural capacity.